Clergy & Staff

 Fr.
 Ed and Devon live in the Rectory with their two cats, Spyro and Duke, and they enjoy spending time with friends and family on both sides of the pond.
 They love music and the arts, reading, traveling, hiking, cycling, cooking, and devoting their life together to serving God with their community.

-Priest Associate, Sr. Adele Marie Ryan SSM
+Sr. Adele Marie Ryan SSM, Priest Associate

 Our Priest Associate, Sister Adele Marie Ryan, SSM was born and raised in New York City where she and her family were active members of the Church of the Intercession in Washington Heights.